 The Phase 3 drilling campaign at CDS consisted of approximately 15,000 meters of reverse circulation in-fill drilling, which was completed in late 2017.
-The results of the Phase 3 drilling were used to prepare two resource updates in 2017.
-The Company's quality assurance and quality control ("QA/QC") protocols for all years are consistent with industry standards.

 The 2018 drill program consisted of 960 meters (8 holes) of core and 3,972 (34 holes) meters of reverse circulation ("RC") drilling.
 The RC program included infill drilling in Esperança Center, and Esperança South and broader definition drilling in Esperança East.
-The core drilling targeted resource extensions on steep slopes.
-In general, the assays have been received and their results exceeded management's expectations and added confidence to the geological understanding of CDS.
-In addition, the 2018 program identified two new gold bearing mineralization areas the "2018 New Discovery Zone' ("NDZ") and the 2018 Upper Conglomerate Zone ("UCZ").
+The 2018 program also identified two new gold bearing mineralization areas the 2018 New Discovery Zone' ("NDZ") and the 2018 Upper Conglomerate Zone ("UCZ").
 The NDZ conglomerate outcrops on the far western edge of the property and has a mapped strike length of approximately 2 km.
 Ten soil sampling lines at 200 meter spacing have confirmed that the NDZ is highly anomalous in gold, with all lines showing a distinct continuous zone of mineralization coincident with the conglomerate.
 The UCZ was initially recognized in 2016 as an additional band of conglomerate that sits in the arenite above the main conglomerate band.
 Four sampling lines were located to cross the UCZ, and assays from the soil samples from all lines encountered anomalous gold grades.
 The size of the UCZ has not yet been determined, but mapping and sampling work so far suggests it is more than 1 km in strike length.

 In 2019, the Company commenced another significant in-fill drill program which was planned to total approximately 22,500 meters of which 2,500 meters was to be core drilling.
-The core drilling was necessary to complete certain geotechnical work necessary for the PFS.
+The core drilling was planned to complete certain geotechnical work necessary for the PFS.
 At the end of April 2020, the Company had completed 18,993 meters of RC drilling and 372 meters of core drilling.
-As of the date of this report, the planned infill drilling was mostly complete, although certain core drilling will require consultants to travel internationally and given the status of the international health pandemic, the Company cannot predict when international travel will resume which will result in time delays in completing the work on the PFS.
-The Company has also decided to undertake some additional RC drilling on the CDS deposit.
-In April, camp operations were suspended due to the covid-19 pandemic.
-The Company re-opened the camp in September 2020 and drilling mainly focused on new exploration targets resumed in September.
+As of the date of this report, the in-fill drilling program was completed, although certain core drilling will require consultants to travel internationally and given the status of the international health pandemic, the Company cannot predict when international travel will resume.
+The Company also decided to undertake additional RC drilling on the CDS deposit, which drilling commenced in September 2020 and will continue into 2021.
+The Company's quality assurance and quality control ("QA/QC") protocols for all years are consistent with industry standards.